vaddi/d1mini_node/README.md

 - On D1mini Boards you can enable `debug` and plugin via USB.
 Then read the Debug output by Arduino IDE Serial or via Terminal by `screen /dev/ttyUSB1 9600`.

+### Wifi unable to Connect ###

+If failed to connect to the Wifi, the LED will blink continuosly.
+Change the Compile settings to also clear the EEPROM (`tools` -> `Erease Flash` -> `All Flash Contents`) and try again.
+The Device will start in AC Mode, so you can run the setup again.

 ### BME280 Adress Problem ###

 If the BME280 Sensor dont show any Data: